 - Turn down your water heater.
 Take a minute to review your water heater’s setting, and turn it down a couple of notches.
-If no one will be using the hot water, a high setting will only serve to waste energy (and cost you money).
+If no one uses the hot water, a high setting will only serve to waste energy (and cost you money).

 Finding a Place to Stay

 When it’s time to find a place to stay, there are some tricks you can use as well.

 - Consider overnight travel.
 An overnight flight or train ride might seem inconvenient, but it will spare you from spending money on at least one night in a hotel.
 Plus, the rates for overnight travel tend to be lower, so you’ll save money in two ways.